Amanda Orlando Kesterson

 Amanda began working at Orlando & Associates as an administrative assistant in January of 2006 on a part time basis.
 Her role at the firm grew to encompass marketing and legal assistant work, ultimately became a permanent, full time position as office manager.
 She is a member of the Rotary Club of Gloucester since 2015, and is the co-chair of the Rotary Annual Pancake Breakfast.
 Amanda is also the firm’s representative to the Cape Ann Business Alliance.

 Amanda is the proud mother to three sons.
-She is engaged to be married to Gloucester native Russell M. Morris.
 In June of 2017, Amanda was elected to be the MA GOP State Committeewoman for the 1st Essex and Middlesex District.
 Amanda was appointed by Governor Baker in 2017 to be a member of the Public Education Nominating Council, which advises the Governor on appointing professors in our public universities, and as a citizen participant on the Child Advocate Advisory Board, which meets a few times per year to discuss our state agencies and how they can effectively support children’s needs.

 Amanda can be reached via email at [email protected]